Ravneet2511/SQL-Case-Study/README.md

-​The Pizza Place Sales Analysis project is a comprehensive SQL-based case study that delves into the sales performance of a fictional pizza restaurant.
+​The Pizza Place Sales Analysis project is a comprehensive SQL-based case study that gives insight into the sales performance of a fictional pizza restaurant.
 By analyzing various facets of the business, this project aims to uncover insights that can drive strategic decisions.​

 Key Features: